Analytics-at-Sauder/Analytics-at-Sauder.github.io/p04_inventory_management.md

 ### Application of EOQ Model on constant demand

-This scenario assumes no uncertainty therefore a constant demand and a purchase probability of 1.
-Therefore the demand standard deviation is assumed to be zero and the EOQ quantity and review period are used.
+This scenario assumes no uncertainty; in other words, this scenario assumes a constant demand and a purchase probability of 1.
+Therefore, the demand standard deviation is assumed to be 0, and the EOQ quantity and review period are used.

 ```python